moaziat/JacobianNet/README.md

 WARNING!!!!!
 The ``` compute_jacobian.py ``` file should be changed depending on the fields you're working with!
-I've tested it with different files and the file on the repo is not necessarily what I've trained the model with.
+Rewrite your own because the fields on the repo are not necessarily what I've trained the model with.
 The model gives great metrics with various types of fields